Stylish Storage Ideas For Small Bathrooms

 Stylish storage ideas for bathrooms that really are small

-Unlike those magazine articles mentioned above, this hub is full of storage ideas that will work in bathrooms that really are small.
-Well, they may not work in a bathroom quite as small as the Hong Kong bathroom shown opposite, but that’s largely because everything would get very wet!
-Apart from that photo, all the photos in this article are from our own bathroom, so the ideas are tried and tested.
+Unlike those magazine articles mentioned above, this article is full of storage ideas that will work in bathrooms that really are small.
+All the photos in this article are from our own bathroom, so the ideas are tried and tested.

 Here are my suggestions for storage solutions in a small bathroom:

 Make use of every available space.

 Imaginative storage items for a small bathroom

 The photograph at the top of this article shows a long thin cabinet we use for storing face-cloths, toiletries and other sundries.
 It fits into a tiny space between our bath and window, and it cost very little.
 It is a CD cabinet, made of unvarnished wood, which we painted.
 We bought it several years ago in Ikea, and it has travelled with us through 2 house moves and survived repainting.
 The photograph above shows the interior of the cabinet.
 It had plenty of shelves, which means smaller items don't get buried beneath each other and are easy to locate.
 To fit in taller bottles we simply removed a shelf.

 Keep Small Fingers Away From Danger

 Because our children were little when we bought this cabinet we fitted a hook fastening at the top.
 Although this cabinet is very stable, if you bought a similar one that was less stable, for children's safety you could use a bracket to fasten it to a wall.